Anthony Ujah: Liaoning Whowin

 On 5 July 2016, Werder Bremen announced Ujah would be joining Liaoning Whowin pending a medical for a reported transfer fee of €13 million.
 Both player and club had rejected a similar offer from Liaoning Whowin in the previous winter transfer window.
 Two days later, the move was finalised with Ujah signing a three-year contract.
 On 8 July 2016, Ujah scored on his debut for Liaoning in a 2–1 win over Shijiazhuang Ever Bright.

 Return to Mainz 05

-In December, it was announced that Ujah would return to the Bundesliga having re-signed with former club 1.
-FSV Mainz 05 on a 3 1/2-year contract until 2021.
+In December, it was announced that Ujah would return to the Bundesliga having re-signed with former club Mainz 05 on a 3 1/2-year contract until 2021.
+Although he only scored four league goals in his second spell at Mainz, Ujah did help Mainz beat rivals Eintracht Frankfurt 2-0 in May 2019 with a brace.

 Union Berlin

-In June 2019, Ujah's move to 1.
-FC Union Berlin, newly promoted to the Bundesliga, for the 2019–20 season was agreed.
+In June 2019, Ujah's move to Union Berlin, newly promoted to the Bundesliga, for the 2019–20 season was agreed.
 He signed a three-year deal.
+Ujah contributed three goals in his first season for Union, but spent a long time out injured and was released in summer 2022.

 Eintracht Braunschweig

 On 2 August 2022, Ujah signed with Eintracht Braunschweig on a one-year contract, with an optional extra year.
+His contract was renewed for a second season after Eintracht Braunschweig avoided relegation, with Ujah contributing ten goals and five assists in the 2.
+Bundesliga.

+Botev Plovdiv

+On 19 June 2024, Ujah moved to Bulgaria, signing a deal with Botev Plovdiv.
+In July 2024, he scored in both legs of the UEFA Europa League qualifying matches against Maribor, which saw Botev Plovdiv prevail 4–3 on aggregate.
+In August 2024, in the return encounter of the next round against Panathinaikos, Ujah suffered a torn ligament, which subsequently necessitated a knee operation and was expected to sideline him for a number of months.

+Ujah announced his retirement from playing on 30 August 2025.

 International career

-At the end of May 2011, Ujah was called up to the U23 Nigerian National Team that faced Tanzania on 5 June 2011.
+At the end of May 2011, Ujah was called up to the Nigeria national U23 team that faced Tanzania on 5 June 2011.

 He was selected for Nigeria's squad at the 2013 FIFA Confederations Cup.